 1. Provide GSTIN: Each taxpayer will be allotted a state-wise PAN-based 15-digit Goods and Services Taxpayer Identification Number (GSTIN).
 GSTIN of the taxpayer will be auto-populated at the time of return filing.

-3. Details of the tax deducted at source: Here you need to mention the details in respect of TDS deducted such as GSTIN of the deductee, total amount and TDS amount (Central/state/integrated.)
+3. Details of the tax deducted at source: Here, you need to mention the details of the TDS deducted such as GSTIN of the deductee, total amount and TDS amount (central/state/integrated).

-4. Amendments to details of tax deducted at source in respect of any earlier tax period: Any correction to the data submitted in the return of previous months can be done here by filling the original and revised details in this section.
-Based on this amendment, TDS certificate (GSTR-7A) will get revised.
+4. Changes to details of TDS for any earlier tax period: Any correction to the data submitted in the return of previous months can be done here by filling the original and revised details.
+Based on this amendment, the TDS certificate (GSTR-7A) will be revised.

-7. Refund claimed from electronic cash ledger: If you want to claim the refund of TDS from your electronic cash ledger, you must mention such details here in this section.
+7. Refund claimed from electronic cash ledger: If you want to claim the refund of TDS from your electronic cash ledger, you must mention such details in this section.
 You should also provide your bank details where the refund for TDS should be credited.

 8. Debit entries in electronic cash ledger for TDS/interest payment [to be populated after payment of tax and submissions of return]: The entries in the section are auto-populated once you finish filling the return and the payment of TDS along with interest if any.

 Once all the particulars are furnished correctly, the taxpayer must sign a declaration regarding the correctness of the information.
 The deductor can authenticate the return either through a Digital Signature Certificate (DSC) or Electronic Verification Code (EVC).